w4l1dcode/security-assessment-tool/README.md

    git clone https://github.com/walid-loutfi/security-assessment-tool.git
    ```

-2. Navigate to the project directory and run the file 'security_assessment_tool.py' via an IDE or by running:
+2. Navigate to the project directory "security-assessment-tool" and run the file 'security_assessment_tool.py' via an IDE or by running:
    ```python
     python3 security_assessment_tool.py
    ```